LabMobi/project-creator-android/README.md

 ![Mobi Lab](docs/assets/mobilab-header-logo.png)
 # Mobi Lab Android Template

 This is a script to simplify Android project creation.
+It can be used for projects that need to match Mobi Lab's general native Android development standards.

 ## Idea